teguh02/ofi-laravel-auto-route/README.md

 2. Laravel 8 at March 20 2021

 # Demo
-We already install laravel 8 in heroku app, you can visit <a href="https://ofi-laravel-auto-route.herokuapp.com">here</a>, and see sample.php below you can visit like this
+We already install laravel 8 in heroku app and we install this package in version v1.4, you can visit <a href="https://ofi-laravel-auto-route.herokuapp.com">here</a>, and see sample.php below you can visit like this
 ```
     https://ofi-laravel-auto-route.herokuapp.com/sample
     https://ofi-laravel-auto-route.herokuapp.com/sample/time